 In this article, we explore the benefits of tea tree oil and the evidence for its use in treating psoriasis symptoms.

-Tea tree oil is a yellow-colored essential oil that comes from the leaves of the Melaleuca alternifolia, also known as the tea tree plant.
+Tea tree oil is a yellow essential oil that comes from the leaves of Melaleuca alternifolia, which people refer to as the tea tree plant.